Awards

 • Teachers are responsible for the submitted information.
 NO corrections will be made once the results are posted after the deadline.

 • A clear copy of the student’s examination result must accompany the application.
-Late entries not accepted.
+Late entries are not accepted.

-• Application is complete and legible
+• The application is complete and legible

 Discontinued communication protocols: